dubisi/mastermind/mastermind_iteration_2/README.md

-# Problems - Mastermind
+# Problems - Mastermind Iteration 2

-* Modify `mastermind.py` to solve the problem as stated in the topic content.
-* You can run the program using the instructions in *To Run* below.
-* You can test technical correctness by running the unit tests as in the section *To Test* below.
+*  Use of functions to improve the code.

 ### To Run